jasminepvo/100-days-of-code/log.md

 ### Day 2: May 30, Monday

 **Today's Progress**: [The Odin Project Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations) at 81%.
-Completed Lesson 8: Clean Code, Lesson 9: Installing Node.js.
+Completed JavaScript Basics - Lesson 8: Clean Code, Lesson 9: Installing Node.js.
 Began Lesson 10: Fundamentals Pt.
 4(Arrays)

 **Thoughts** Being someone who is OCD and very detail oriented, clean code will be very easy for me.
 This reminds of my first CS course I ever took where my professor graded the first program extremely hard on indentation, capitalization, syntax etc. and most of the class failed but I got a 100!
 Also started on arrays and loops in JS.
 Arrays are easy but loops are different than C++ in my opinion